Gradient estimates for semigroups associated with stochastic differential equations driven by cylindrical L\'{e}vy processes: The Ornstein-Uhlenbeck process

 \section{The Ornstein-Uhlenbeck process}

-In this section, $\{L^\alpha_t:t\geq 0\}$ will denote an one-dimensional $\alpha$-stable L\'{e}vy process where $1< \alpha< 2$ and the associated L\'{e}vy measure is ${p_\alpha}/{\abs{z}^{\alpha+1}}$, with ${p_\alpha}$ defined in \eqref{p:alpha}.
-Via a direct calculation, we will show that the rate $\eta$ in Theorem \ref{theorem_eulerscheme} can be achieved for the Euler scheme of an one-dimensional Ornstein-Uhlenbeck process driven by $L^\alpha$.
+In this section, $\{L^\alpha_t:t\geq 0\}$ will denote a one-dimensional $\alpha$-stable L\'{e}vy process where $1< \alpha< 2$ and the associated L\'{e}vy measure is ${p_\alpha}/{\abs{z}^{\alpha+1}}$, with ${p_\alpha}$ defined in \eqref{p:alpha}.
+Via a direct calculation, we will show that the rate $\eta$ in Theorem \ref{theorem_eulerscheme} can be achieved for the Euler scheme of a one-dimensional Ornstein-Uhlenbeck process driven by $L^\alpha$.

 Let us consider the process

 and its Euler discretization